finntonwentworth/typogenetics/README.md

 ### Amino Acids / Instructions

+Amino acids are derived from duplets in a sequence.
+If a sequence has a spare base at the end with no pair, it does nothing.

+This table shows their mapping.
+The left side is the first base, the top is the second base.
+The table also says if the amino acid causes the enzyme's tertiary structure to "fold", denotes by the subscript l, r, or s.

+[Note from jacob.
+In regards to the l, r, s.
+The table has some symmetry.
+Maybe theres some sort of clever math thing we can do to figure out which direction it should go.]

 |     |  A              |  C              |  G              |  T              |
 |---  | ---             | ---             | ---             | ---             |
 |**A**| pun             | cut<sub>s</sub> | del<sub>s</sub> | swi<sub>r</sub> |